FairwindsOps/insights-docs/docs/first-steps/container-security.md

 contain vulnerabilities, it can be a bit harder to remediate.

 The first step is to make sure you're on the latest version.
-If you're using Helm to install these add-ons, you can check the **Add-ons** tab to see if there are any updates available:
+If you're using Helm to install these add-ons, you can check the **Add Ons** page to see if there are any updates available:

 <img :src="$withBase('/img/add-ons.png')" alt="add-ons tab">